stanford-futuredata/ColBERT/README.md

 ### Indexing

-The training process remains unmodified.
-Then the following command can be used for indexing with compression (note that this will compress embeddings to 1 bit per embedding dimension):
+The training process remains unmodified---you can re-use your existing model checkpoints.
+The following command can be used for indexing with compression.
+This example will compress embeddings to 1 bit per embedding dimension.

 ```
 CUDA_VISIBLE_DEVICES="0,1,2,3" OMP_NUM_THREADS=6 \